OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 > \* Support for this feature in an on-premises Exchange environment is available starting in Version 2206 (Build 15330.20000) for the Current Channel and Version 2207 (Build 15427.20000) for the Monthly Enterprise Channel.

 > [!IMPORTANT]
-> Support for this feature was introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8) (for details, refer to [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients)).
+> Shared folder support was introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8), while shared mailbox support was introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
+See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support these requirement sets.
 However, note that the feature's support matrix is a superset of the requirement set's.

 ## Supported setups

-The following sections describe supported configurations for shared mailboxes (now in preview) and shared folders.
+The following sections describe supported configurations for shared mailboxes and shared folders.
 The feature APIs may not work as expected in other configurations.
 Select the platform you'd like to learn how to configure.

 ### [Windows](#tab/windows)